nextcloud/richdocuments/docs/frontend-integration.md

 - initAfterReady: will be called once the Collabora frame has been loaded
 - close: will be called after the Collabora view has been closed
-- saveAs: will be called on a save_as response by collabora
+- saveAs: will be called on a save_as response by Collabora
 - share: will be called before the default share action is triggered
 - rename: will be called before the default rename action is triggered (the new filename is available as a property of the filesAppIntegration parameter)
 - showRevHistory: will be called before the default show revision history action is triggered